itsalaidbacklife/CuttleRender/README.md

 TODO:
 -Enable the one-offs
 	-collapse_stack
-		-Next: Finish 5 (draw 2)
-		-Finish 9, 2 (effects that require target, but no further prompting of user after request)
+		-NEXT: Finish 9, 2 (effects that require target, but no further prompting of user after request)
 		-THEN: Finish 3, 4, 7 (effects that only prompt user to make choice as they resolve) -Create effects for 2's
 			-Create function for playing a 2 on turn to destroy face card -Action now exists and is called when a user declines countering a new one-off with a two -Make a unique function for each one-off
+		-Fix other one-off effect calls to send null target if target is not required, to generalize which cards are bound to which effects
+-Fix move_card to leverage splice() (and maintain order of cards in hand/field)

 -Fix deal method to reset game